Leonardo-Nunes-Armelim/Python-Jogo-da-Velha/README.md

 # Python-Jogo-da-Velha
-This is a game that I created during quarantine of 2020
+This is a game that I created during quarantine of 2020 (tic tac toe)